Kieran-who/honours/README.md

 Download or clone this repository.

-You will also need to download a Google access key and familiarise yourself with Google's cloud platform.
+You will also need to download a Google access key and familiarise yourself with Google's cloud platform, the Vertext AI portal within Google cloud, and how to make API calls (and where to find the correct values for each item below - hint: ask Bard for step by step instructions).
 OpenAI configuration is a lot simplier and only requires getting an API key.

 You will also need to create a env file (create a file with the name .env)